 This post may contain affiliate links.
 Please see our disclosure here.

-Here is the before picture with the original primitive patterned fabric.
+Here is the before picture with the original primitive patterned fabric on my chair.

 The fabric is Samoen Plantation, Gem by Iman.